snowdrop/snowdrop-cloud-devex/examples/crud-service-catalog.md

-# Scaffold a Spring Boot project using a CRUD template and connect to a DB selected from a catalog
+# Scaffold a Spring Boot project using a CRUD template and connect to a DB installed using a Service Broker and Catalog

 ## Prerequisites